tests-always-included/mo/README.md

 ### General Scripting Issues

 * Using binary files as templates is simply not allowed.
-* Bash does not support nested structures like fancy objects.
-The best you can do are arrays.
-I'm not able to add super complex structures to bash - it's just a shell after all!
+* Bash does not support anything more complex than strings/numbers inside of associative arrays.
+I'm not able to add objects nor nested arrays to bash - it's just a shell after all!
 * You must make sure the data is in the environment when `mo` runs.
 The easiest way to do that is to source `mo` in your shell script after setting up lots of other environment variables / functions.